mikuso/ocpp-rpc/README.md

 ### Effects of `strictMode`

 As a caller, `strictMode` has the following effects:
-* If your method or params fail validation, your call will reject immediately with an [`RPCError`](#rpcerror).
+* If your method or params fail validation, your call will reject immediately with an [`RPCError`](#class-rpcerror--error).
 The call will not be sent.
-* If a response to your call fails validation, the call will reject with an [`RPCError`](#rpcerror).
+* If a response to your call fails validation, the call will reject with an [`RPCError`](#class-rpcerror--error).

 As a callee, `strictMode` has the following effects:
 * If an inbound call's params fail validation, the call will not be passed to a handler.
 Instead, an error response will be automatically issued to the caller with an appropriate RPC error.
-A [`'strictValidationFailure'`](#event-strictvalidationfailure) event will be emitted with an [`RPCError`](#rpcerror).
 * If your response to a call fails validation, the response will be discarded and an `"InternalError"` RPC error will be sent instead.

-A [`'strictValidationFailure'`](#event-strictvalidationfailure) event will be emitted with an [`RPCError`](#rpcerror).
+In all cases, a [`'strictValidationFailure'`](#event-strictvalidationfailure) event will be emitted, detailing the circumstances of the failure.

 **Important:** If you are using `strictMode`, you are strongly encouraged to listen for [`'strictValidationFailure'`](#event-strictvalidationfailure) events, otherwise you may not know if your responses or inbound calls are being dropped for failing validation.